How to Benefit from Cooking Classes to Become a Culinary Master

 Your willingness to speak up will help your classmates and may inspire them to seek help.
 After all, science has shown that people learn from their own mistakes and from others’ mistakes.

-Remember you’ve paid good money for these classes, so don’t respond to emails or scroll through social media during class.
+Remember you’ve paid good money for these classes.
+Don’t respond to emails or scroll through social media during class.
 Stay focused on discussions, participate, and keep your mind on the instructions.
-If there’s a demo, don’t visit with your classmate.

 During practice sessions, make the best use of your time and keep your conversations focused on the day’s lesson.
 Don’t forget to clean up your work area before and after class.